 While this section is mainly about the benefits of assignment, once we start to test our procedures, one drawback is almost immediately apparent.
-The benefit we’re getting from assignment is that we can easily have functions where the output can vary.
+An effect of variable assignment is that we can easily have functions where the output can vary for the same input, at times even randomly.
 The problem for testing is that we’d rather have some expected value to check it against, which we can’t do if the output is unpredictable.

-It might seem that one solution would be to see if the result is in some range, or allow for an approximate answer.
+One way to deal with this might be to see if the result is in some range, or allow for an approximate answer.
 This is not necessarily reliable, however, when dealing with random values.
 In many cases there is a small chance of the value being outside the expected range, even when working as intended.
-This might result in a test that only passes, say, 99.9% of the time.
+That could result in a test that only passes, say, 99.9% of the time.
 When it fails, however, we cannot know if that is due to some introduced bug, or simply because we hit the 0.1% chance that time.

 Since the book doesn’t fully explain how to implement

 rand-update specifically), I’ll recommend that if you are using Dr. Racket’s “Pretty Big” (as I do) or MIT Scheme, you can use the